-Integrating disparate supply chain systems is a complex and challenging task, but it is necessary to achieve a centralized control tower.
+Integrating disparate supply chain systems is a complex and challenging task, but it is necessary to achieve a centralized control tower, especially in the context of WMS integration and warehouse management.
 To overcome the challenges of integration, there are several technical methods and protocols that companies can use.
 In this article, we will explore some of these methods and protocols.

 Methods for achieving a centralized control tower in supply chain integration